sweattep/modern_quotes/README.md

 >Let go early = smaller hop.
 Hold it down = maximum height.
 But it wasn't binary - I interpreted your intent

+>The future is created by those who tell the best story.

 >The force of external circumstances, my friends

 >are you focused on the date or the time, or are you focused on learning?